tkhamez/neucore-discord-plugin/README.md

 Next

+- The table from the configuration is now automatically created when the plugin configuration is saved.
 - Groups used when inviting to a server now respect the "group deactivation" feature. (needs Neucore > 1.42.0)

 Version 3.2.0, 2023-01-06